This article was contributed by Deanna deBara and originally posted on Hourly.io

 - Restaurant type.
 Whether you’re planning a fine dining restaurant, a casual bistro and food restaurant, or a grab-and-go sandwich shop, you’ll want to describe the type of restaurant experience you’re trying to create, the type of cuisine, and the proposed service style in your business plan.

 - Sample menu.
 Taking the restaurant type information a step further, if you have an idea of the types of menu items your restaurant will serve, you should also include a sample menu in your business plan.
-Take also consideration the growing demand for Instagrammable restaurant menu.
+Take also into consideration the growing demand for Instagrammable restaurant menus.
 (Just make sure it looks professional and is designed as if it were an actual menu you would use in your restaurant.)

 - Location.
 If you have a proposed location for your restaurant, include it in the business plan.
 And even if you haven’t identified an exact location, you’ll want to include as many details as you can about where you want to open your restaurant (for example, a specific neighborhood or city).